andy-miles/onedrive-java-sdk/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project

-A configurable and extensible SDK for Java programmatic access to a user's MS OneDrive account via the [Microsoft Graph API](https://learn.microsoft.com/en-us/onedrive/developer).
+A configurable and extensible SDK for Java programmatic access to a user's OneDrive account via the [Microsoft Graph API](https://learn.microsoft.com/en-us/onedrive/developer).
 This SDK is still in active development, but most documented APIs are implemented.

 <a name="feature-highlights"></a>
 ## Feature Highlights
 1. OAuth user authentication out-of-the-box for use by client-side desktop applications
-   1. Or you can roll your own OAuth solution to obtain the user's auth code and persist tokens for server-to-server use-cases
+   1. Or you can roll your own OAuth solution to obtain theauth code and persist tokens for server-to-server use-cases
 2. Automatic credential token refresh support
 3. Synchronous and asynchronous file transfer operations with a customizable transfer progress callback interface for extensibility